[Skip to Content]

 What is ADA Compliance?

-Americans with Disabilities Act (ADA) compliance for a website is usually defined as meeting the guidelines released by the Word Wide Web Consortium (www.w3.org) in its Web Content Accessibility Guidelines (WCAG) version 2.1 Level AA and meeting the requirements of Section 508 of the Rehabilitation Act of 1973.
+Americans with Disabilities Act (ADA) compliance for a website is usually defined as meeting the guidelines released by the World Wide Web Consortium (www.w3.org) in its Web Content Accessibility Guidelines (WCAG) version 2.1 Level AA and meeting the requirements of Section 508 of the Rehabilitation Act of 1973.

-For government websites "Section 508" is the accessibility standard.
-Unfortunately, there isn't a law yet that defines exactly what is compliant or not for non-government related websites.
-A proposed regulation, first introduced by the Department of Justice in 2012 and repeatedly postponed, was set to take effect in 2018 to define website ADA compliance.
-In its most recent form, it would have made WCAG 2.1 Level AA and Section 508 the standard for ADA compliance.
-Unfortunately, instead of having this regulation in place and clearly defined, it was given a status of "inactive" by the Department of Justice in November of 2017.
-This essentially made the "Standard" for ADA compliance a little bit of a guessing game.
-It is highly likely that WCAG 2.1 Level AA and Section 508 will become the standard, but instead of originating as a regulation or law it will probably become a standard based on court cases setting a precedent on what is compliant.
+A proposed regulation first introduced by the Department of Justice in 2012, and repeatedly postponed, was set to take effect in 2018 to formally define website ADA compliance as WCAG 2.1 Level AA and Section 508.
+Unfortunately it was given a status of “inactive” by the Department of Justice in November 2017.
+It is highly likely that WCAG 2.1 Level AA and Section 508 will ultimately become the standard — most likely through court precedent rather than regulation.

 If you have a specific financial calculator on your site where you have an ADA question please feel free to contact us — we would be glad to help!